Jama Masjid

 As a prayer refuge for its followers, Jama Masjid is open 365 days a year.
 With careful planning, you can enjoy this mosque and nearby landmarks, including the Red Fort.
 Ultimately, Jama Masjid gives you a chance to reflect on life and your beliefs as you travel through Old Delhi.

-Attractions near Jama Masjid
+Things to Do near Jama Masjid

-Planning for a trip?
+Planning a Trip?

 Let our experts help you plan your next trip